solana-developers/solana-cookbook/docs/gaming/nfts-in-games.md

 ## Use 3D Nfts in a game

 Every NFT metadata can also have a animation url.
 This url can contain a video, gif or a 3d file.
 These 3d files usually use the format .glb or .gltf and can dynamically be loaded into a game.
-For unity you can use this [GLTFast](https://github.com/atteneder/glTFast) package and in js for example this [GLTFast JS](https://discoverthreejs.com/book/first-steps/load-models/).
+For unity you can use the [GLTFast](https://github.com/atteneder/glTFast) package and in js the [GLTFast JS](https://discoverthreejs.com/book/first-steps/load-models/).
 For reference a [NFT metadata with glb model](https://solscan.io/token/DzHPvbGzrHK4UcyeDurw2nuBFKNvt4Kb7K8Bx9dtsfn#metadata)

 ```c#